-To access a memory location, the row that contains the desired data needs to be loaded into the row buffer by an Activate (ACT) command.
-A row that is in the row buffer is considered open and access to an open row is considered a row hit.
-A row that is not in the row buffer is considered closed and access to a closed row is considered a row miss.
-If the row buffer does not contain any rows, then it is empty.

-Requests access only the content of the row buffer, not the data in the array.
-Therefore, in order to update changes, the row buffer must be written back to the array by a Pre-charge (PRE) command.
-For the remainder of the paper, we refer to requests that access open rows as Open Requests and to requests that access closed rows are Close Requests.
+Requestors can only access the content of the row buffer, not the data in the array.
+To access a memory location, the row that contains the desired data needs to be loaded into the row buffer of the corresponding bank by an Activate (ACT) command.
+If the controller wish to load a different row, the row buffer must be first written back to the array by a Precharge (PRE) command.
+A row that is cached in the row buffer is considered open and access to an open row is considered a row hit.
+A row that is not cached in the row buffer is considered closed and access to a closed row is considered a row miss.
+For the remainder of the paper, we refer to requests that access open rows as Open Requests and to requests that access closed rows as Close Requests.
+Note that each command takes one clock cycle on the command bus to be serviced.

-When a requestor makes a memory request, the request is broken down into different memory commands.
-For open request, the request only consists of a read or write command since desired row is already loaded into row buffer.
+When a requestor makes a memory request, the controller break down the request into different memory commands.
+For open request, the request only consists of a read or write command since desired row is already cached in row buffer.
 For close request, if row buffer contains a row that is not the desired row, then that row must first be written back to the array by a PRE command.
-If the row buffer is empty, then a PRE command is not needed.
 Then, an ACT command loads the desired row into the row buffer and read/write commands can be issued to access data.
 To avoid confusion, we categorize requests as load or store while using the terms read and write to refer to memory commands.

-Based on literature, read and write commands are referred to as a single Column-Address-Strobe (CAS) command for short.
+Furthermore, based on literature, we refer to both read and write commands as Column-Address-Strobe (CAS) commands for short.
 Because the size of a row is typically large (several kB), each request only access a small portion of the row by selecting the appropriate columns.
 Each CAS command access data in Burst Length BL and the amount of data transferred is $BL \cdot W{BUS}$.
 Typical DRAM controllers employ a burst length of 8; with a 64 bits data bus, the amount of data transferred is 64 bytes.
 Since DDR memory transfers data on rising and falling edge of clock, the amount of time for one transfer is BL/2 memory clock cycles, so 4 cycles for a burst length of 8.